synw/django-chartflo/install.md

    ```
    python3 manage.py loaddata users_chart.json
    ```

-Populate the database with users and go to `/charts/dashboard/users/`
+Populate the database with users.

+Go in the admin and save the `Users` question.

+See results at `/charts/dashboard/users/`